A tree-valued Markov processes associated with an admissible family of branching mechanisms: Introduction

 \section{Introduction}

-By pruning L\'evy trees, Abraham and Delmas in \cite{AD12} constructed and studied decreasing continuum-tree-valued Markov processes which correspond to a family of branching mechanisms obtained by shifting a given branching mechanism.
+A general pruning procedure was introduced in Abraham et al.\cite{ADV10} on L\'evy trees and was further explored by Abraham and Delmas \cite{AD12}.
+In particular, a decreasing continuum-tree-valued process was constructed and studied in \cite{AD12} which is associated with a family of branching mechanisms obtained by shifting a branching mechanism.
 More precisely, let $\psi$ be a branching mechanism defined by

 where $b\in \mR$, $c\ge 0$ and $m$ is a $\sigma$-finite measure on $(0,+\infty)$ such that $\int_0^{\infty}(z\wedge z^2)m(dz)<+\infty$.
 Define $\psi^{\theta}(\lz)=\psi(\theta+\lz)-\psi(\theta)$.
-Denote by $\Theta^{\psi}$ the set of $\theta$ such that $\int_1^{\infty}ze^{-\theta z}m(dz)<\infty$.
-The family of branching mechanisms $\{\psi^{\theta}: \theta\in \Theta^{\psi}\}$ was considered in \cite{AD12} .
+Denote by $\Theta^{\psi}$ the set of $\theta$ such that $\int_1^{\infty}\expp{-\theta z}m(dz)<\infty$.
+The family of branching mechanisms $\{\psi^{\theta}, \theta\in \Theta^{\psi}\}$ was considered in \cite{AD12}.